Nirvana (band): History

-Formation and early years (1987–1988)
+1987–1988: Formation and early years

 Singer and guitarist Kurt Cobain and bassist Krist Novoselic met while attending Aberdeen High School in Washington state.
 The pair became friends while frequenting the practice space of the Melvins.
 Cobain wanted to form a band with Novoselic, but Novoselic did not respond for a long period.
 Cobain gave him a demo tape of his project Fecal Matter.
 Three years after the two first met, Novoselic notified Cobain that he had finally listened to the Fecal Matter demo and suggested they start a group.
 Their first band, the Sellouts, was a Creedence Clearwater Revival tribute band.
 The project featured Novoselic on guitar and vocals, Cobain on drums, and Steve Newman on bass but only lasted a short time.
 Another project, this time featuring originals, was also attempted in late 1986.
 Bob McFadden was enlisted to play drums, but after a month this project also fell through.
 In early 1987, Cobain and Novoselic recruited drummer Aaron Burckhard.
 They practiced material from Cobain's Fecal Matter tape but started writing new material soon after forming.

-During its initial months, the band went through a series of names, including Skid Row, Pen Cap Chew and Ted Ed Fred.
+During its initial months, the band went through a series of names, including Skid Row, Pen Cap Chew, Bliss, and Ted Ed Fred.
+The band played under the name Nirvana for the first time on March 19, 1988, at Community World Theater, Tacoma, Washington, together with the bands Lush and Vampire Lezbos.
+This concert's flyer, designed by Kurt Cobain, also mentioned all of the previous band names: "Nirvana (also known as...
+Skid Row, Ted Ed Fred, Pen Cap Chew, Bliss)".
 The group settled on Nirvana because, according to Cobain, "I wanted a name that was kind of beautiful or nice and pretty instead of a mean, raunchy punk name like the Angry Samoans."
-Novoselic and Cobain moved to Tacoma and Olympia, Washington respectively.
-They temporarily lost contact with Burckhard, and instead practiced with Dale Crover of the Melvins.
-Nirvana recorded its first demos in January 1988.
+The band were initially sued by the British band Nirvana over the usage of the name, reaching an out-of-court settlement.
+Novoselic moved to Tacoma and Cobain to Olympia, Washington.
+They temporarily lost contact with Burckhard, and instead practiced with Dale Crover of the Melvins, with whom Nirvana recorded its first demos in January 1988.